-Raised on lofty ambition and not afraid to declare its considerable bona fides, Manchester is – by dint of geography and history – England's second city (apologies to Birmingham), although if you were to ask a Mancunian what it's like to be second they might reply: ‘Don't know; ask a Londoner.’
+Raised on lofty ambition and not afraid to declare its considerable bona fides, Manchester is – by dint of geography and history – England's second city (apologies to Birmingham), although if you were to ask a Mancunian what it's like to be second they might reply, 'Don't know, ask a Londoner'.

-All of which accounts for the city’s rich historical and cultural heritage, easily explored in its plethora of noteworthy museums and galleries.
-History and heritage make Manchester interesting, but what makes it truly special are its distractions of pure pleasure.
-You can dine, drink and dance yourself into happy oblivion in the swirl of hedonism that is one of Manchester's most cherished characteristics.
+Even accounting for northern bluster, the uncrowned capital of the north is well deserving of the title.
+It has a rich history and culture, easily explored in its myriad museums and galleries.
+And while history and heritage make the city interesting, its distractions of pure pleasure make Manchester fun: you can dine, drink and dance yourself into happy oblivion in the swirl of hedonism that is one of Manchester's most cherished characteristics.

 Weekend getaway: music in Manchester

 Looking for a quick getaway and a big music fan?
 The February edition of Lonely Planet magazine has five history and culture weekends in Europe.
-We’re going share them with you one at a time.
-Second on the list is Manchester's music scene.
+We’re going share them with you one at a time...